 6 - What and when was your formal training, are you accredited, and which body of coaching ethics do you follow?
 Coaching credentials are essential as coaching is still an unregulated industry - an emerging profession.
 Which means anyone can refer to themselves as a coach.
 Look for coaches who have graduated from programs that are approved by one of the following: AC, EMCC or ICF.
 You can quickly vet credentials by searching online to find out if the coach went to an accredited coaching school.

 7 - Do you have a coach?
-Trained coaches are obligated to undertake deep inner work and development before they begin coaching others, and they should always have a focus on their continued journey.
+Trained coaches are obligated to undertake deep inner work and development before they begin coaching others, and they should always focus on their continued journey.
 Being coached is one way for a coach to grow and bring new skills and ideas back into our practices.

 Conditions for coaching success

 To finish up, I will leave you with some final thoughts to help you with your journey.

 There needs to be a desire to create change in your professional life.
 If there is no desire for change, then there is no need for a coach.

 Your focus should be on the development and growth required to get the best outcomes.
 You often will have little control over outcomes such as gaining a promotion, or a new role, so instead, focus on the things you have more control over, as that will lead to the desired results.